The choice of materials plays a central role, even a small mistake can lead to increased costs or failure of the component and the equipment.

 The risk of failure and the final price of the parts is further lowered and at the same time a high price optimisation and efficiency are obtained.

-It is the highest level of material selection.
-Optimal price and efficiency optimisation of the parts is obtained, reducing the final price of the parts.
-The customer’s time investment is reduced to a minimum since corporate Wolf will perform all the estimates required for the correct selection.
+It is the highest level of this material selection.
+Both efficiency optimisation of the parts is obtained and reducing the final price of the parts.
+The customer’s time investment is reduced to a minimum since corporate Wolf Kunststoff-Gleitlager GmbH will perform all the estimates required for the correct selection.

 If the sum is > 6 then the suggested minimum level of the material selection is 6.